Toyota Camry owners have reported 101 problems related to front suspension (under the suspension category).

 I am writing about the prevalent problem of leaking struts or shocks on the 2009 Toyota Camry.
 I took my car in for an oil change at 47,000 miles and was told that one of my struts is leaking, and it will cost approximately $339 to fix it.
 I have noticed that several complaints have bee lodged about this situation.
-It was Wed., Jun.
-22, 2011 when this front suspension issue happened.

 See all problems of the 2009 Toyota Camry.